PowerToys Run utility

 File Explorer setting

-If the File Explorer settings in Windows are not set to open each window in a separate process, you will receive the following message when searching for open Explorer windows:
+If the File Explorer settings in Windows are not set to open each window in a separate process, you will see the following message when searching for open Explorer windows:

 Windows Search settings

-If the indexing settings for Windows Search are not set to cover all drives, you will receive the following warning when using the Windows Search plugin:
+If the indexing settings for Windows Search are not set to cover all drives, you will see the following warning when using the Windows Search plugin: